Originally Published 3, March 2011 w/ Postscript 10, August 2016

 The Steelers had two outstanding linebackers to crash the pocket.
 The last bastion of 3-4 defense at the time and Greene was the impetus of a chaotic defense.
 Who should blitz?
 Who should drop?
 Dick Lebeau, Dom Capers, and Bill Cowher tinkered with different zone blitzing schemes that became the scourge of the league.
 He helped the ’94 and ’95 teams to the AFC Championship and Super Bowl XXX respectively.
 During his 3 years in Pittsburgh he recorded 12.5 sacks in ’93, 14 sacks in ’94, and 9 sacks in ’95.
 It was Kevin Greene’s arrival that made the Steelers defense lethal.

-Even after outplaying the Cowboys in Super Bowl XXX and poised to return to the title game from a personnel standpoint, the Steelers let Greene go for a younger Jason Gildon.
-He rejoined Dom Capers who moved on to become head coach of the expansion Carolina Panthers.
-There he tag teamed with Lamar Lathon, formerly of the Houston Oilers, to form a 1-2 linebacker punch equal to that of Blitzbugh.
+Even after outplaying the Cowboys in Super Bowl XXX and poised to return to the title game again from a personnel standpoint, the Steelers let Greene go for a younger Jason Gildon.
+He rejoined Dom Capers who moved on to become head coach of the expansion Carolina Panthers and tag teamed with Lamar Lathon, formerly of the Houston Oilers, to form a 1-2 linebacker punch equal to that of Blitzbugh.

 He recorded his second highest career sack total, at the time, with 14.5 in Carolina.
 He led the league with Lathon coming in second in sacks with 13.5.
 Again he was the impetus of a veteran laden defense that dethroned the champion Dallas Cowboys in a divisional playoff and made it to the 1996 NFC Championship Game where they lost to Green Bay.
 The Carolina Panthers made it to the NFC Championship Game in only their second season.
 Wow.